bwya77/todo-app/todo-app/Documentation/InboxIconToggleFeature.md

 ## Overview

 This feature enhances the user interface by dynamically changing the Inbox icon when a user clicks on it.
-The icon transitions from "tray" to "tray.full" when the Inbox is selected, providing clear visual feedback to users.
+The icon transitions from "tray" to "tray.fill" when the Inbox is selected, providing clear visual feedback to users.

 ## Implementation Details